Washington braces for far right rally a year after Charlottesville clashes

 Earlier on Saturday, a group of anti-fascist protesters walked through the downtown area, holding signs with messages like “Good Night White Pride.”
 But the day was largely free of confrontation.

-On Sunday morning, activist Grace Aheron, 27, donned a Black Lives Matter T-shirt and joined hundreds of Charlottesville residents who gathered at Booker T. Washington Park to mark the anniversary of last year’s bloodshed.
+On Sunday morning, activist Grace Aheron, 27, donned a Black Lives Matter T-shirt and joined hundreds of fellow Charlottesville residents who gathered at Booker T. Washington Park to mark the anniversary of last year’s bloodshed.

 “We want to claim our streets back, claim our public space back, claim our city back,” Aheron said at the park.